LuluDavid/Polynomial-Interpolation/README.md

 ## Cubic Splines

-In the file **Splines.py**, I defined *splines_cubiques(f, a, b, n)*, which displays the n subdivision cubic splines interpolation on function f between a and b (and an alternative definition *splines_cubiques2*, as well as in another file, but it is not that important).
+In the file **Splines.py**, I defined *cubic_splines(f, a, b, n)*, which displays the n subdivision cubic splines interpolation on function f between a and b (and an alternative definition *cubic_splines2*, as well as in another file, but it is not that important).

 I also defined a function *interp_splines(f, a, b, n)* to approximate the integral of f between a and b with the sum of the splines integrals.